fsvdr/dot-me/src/posts/a-year-in-series/a-year-in-series.md

 ---
 path: /a-year-in-series
-title: "A year in TV series"
+title: 'A year in TV series'
 description: I like to keep track of what I watch, don't @ me
 date: 2020-01-01
 category: Miscellaneous